A kidney transplant is surgery to place a healthy kidney into a person with kidney failure.

 The surgical experience

-On pre-op day, the donor and recipient will have blood drawn for the final cross-match and for updated lab testing.
+On pre-op day, the donor and recipient will have blood drawn to update lab testing.
 Both the donor and recipient will update their health history, review the surgical procedure and sign consents in our transplant clinic.
 Information will be provided regarding pre-op instructions for the evening and morning prior to surgery.
 A dialysis run will be required before the transplant if the recipient is on dialysis, and the transplant coordinator will make the arrangements at our UF Health dialysis unit.

-- The morning of the surgery, the donor and recipient will arrive at the pre-surgery admissions area in the UF Health Shands Cancer Hospital on the south side of Archer Road.
+- The morning of the surgery, the donor will arrive at the pre-surgery admissions area at the assigned time in the UF Health Shands Cancer Hospital on the south side of Archer Road.
 Maps and instructions will be provided ahead of time.

 - The surgical procedure will take about four ½ hours, including a 60-90 minute period in the operating room before and after surgery for the patient to be placed under general anesthesia and to wake up after the surgery.